dotnet/arcade/Documentation/Darc.md

 *  Darc is meant to be the **only** way developers and other tools like Maestro++ interact and alter version/dependency files as well as bootstrapping files and scripts in arcade participating repos.
 *  Darc's operations range from altering version/dependency files to creating PRs in specified repos.
-*  Building parts or the whole product with changes in the local repo where the command is executed.

 ## version/dependency files